-The antecedent and consequent of (1) are English sentences substituting for atomic wffs p and q of the propositional calculus.
+The antecedent and consequent of (1) are English sentences substituting for atomic wffs of the propositional calculus.
 The formal semantics of that logic will tell us a lot about this structure.
 It will tell us that it instantiates a valid argument form, made so by its engagement of the logic's modus ponens rule.
-It will also give us the truth conditions for (1), and it had an atomic valuation function it would tell us whether (2) and (3) are true, and also
+It will also give us the truth conditions for (1), and its atomic valuation function will tell us whether (2) and (3) are true, and also that if (1) and (2) are true so, of necessity, will (3) be.
+But one thing that this formal semantics won't do is give us the slightest idea of what these English sentences mean, just as it gives no idea of what "p" and "q" mean in L. How could it do?
+Atomic letters are meaningless in L.